DiegoRam/lessons/PSEUDOCODE.md

 		FOR empno = 1 to listsize (ok)

-Even better we can embed the structures each other
+Even better we can embed the structures each other (called nested structures)

 		SET total to zero
 		- FOR number = 1 to 10